My name is Gordon Baker and my shootin friends call me by my SAS handle, Will Hangfire.

 I grew up around firearms and have been around them all of my life.

-My interest in firearms started when I was about 4 year’s old living on a small farm in North Central Pennsylvania.
+My interest in firearms began when I was about 4 year’s old living on a small farm in North Central Pennsylvania.

-My dad was a full-time tool and die maker so we didn’t do much farming.
-We raised chinchilla rabbits and had some goats to provide milk because I was allergic to bovine milk.
+My dad was a full-time tool & die maker so we didn’t do much farming.
+We did raise chinchilla rabbits and had some goats to provide milk because I was allergic to bovine milk.

-We did plant a large garden every year and the deer made a habit of visiting it every evening.
-My dad was an avid hunter so he would use the occasion to supplement our food supply.
+We planted a large garden every year and the deer made a habit of visiting it almost every evening.
+My dad was an avid hunter so he would use the occasion as an opportunity to supplement our food supply.

-Mom would step out the back door with the old 5 cell flashlight and spot for deer while dad stood by with his Winchester 94 32 Special.
-I recall being scared from the boom but I was fascinated that every time it happened we had venison for dinner the next day.
+Mom would step out the back door with the old 5 cell flashlight and spot for deer while dad stood by with his Winchester 94′ 32 Special.
+I recall being frightened from the boom but I was fascinated that every time it happened we had venison for dinner the next day.

 Watch Out Squirrels!

 When I turned 6 mom and dad bought a Crossman .22 cal.
 Pump air rifle for my birthday and dad taught me how to shoot it.
 That old air rifle required about 10 pumps to bring up enough pressure to give it enough velocity for my satisfaction.